shaleen-wonder-ent/user-guides/aum-centric.md

 Even in mostly-connected estates, three scenarios justify keeping WSUS — fully or partially:

-1. **Strictly air-gapped / isolated s** — no path to Azure endpoints, even via proxy or Private Link.
+1. **Strictly air-gapped / isolated networks** — no path to Azure endpoints, even via proxy or Private Link.
 AUM cannot operate here.
 Keep WSUS for that segment only.
 2. **Severe Internet-bandwidth constraints at branch sites** — AUM-managed servers download patches individually from Microsoft Update. **Microsoft Connected Cache** is the recommended modern fix, but if you have an existing, healthy WSUS already acting as a local content source, you can keep it for that role.
    > **MCC pilot caveat:** Microsoft Connected Cache for Enterprise & Education supports caching Windows Server updates, but its primary deployment pattern (Delivery Optimization + `DOCacheHost` policy via Intune / MDM / registry) is more mature for Windows clients.
 Validate server-fleet caching in a pilot before standardizing on it for the WS estate.
 3. **Extensive third-party application patching today via WSUS/ConfigMgr** — until that workstream is replaced (Intune / ConfigMgr / 3rd-party tool), WSUS or ConfigMgr stays in play for those packages.
 AUM handles the OS side in parallel.

 **Hybrid mode — WSUS as content source, AUM as control plane.** Some organizations keep WSUS purely for local update *content distribution* (bandwidth optimization) while using AUM for *scheduling, reporting, and audit*.
 This is supported — but with one important caveat:

 > ⚠️ **In hybrid mode, AUM respects WSUS approvals.** If your Windows clients are configured (via GPO/registry) to use a WSUS server as their update source, AUM's deployment will only install updates that have been **approved on that WSUS**.
 Unapproved updates are skipped, even if AUM has selected them.
-Plan WSUS approval workflows accordingly, or — preferred — point clients at Microsoft Update directly and use Connected Cache for bandwidth, which avoids the dual-approval trap entirely.
+Microsoft Learn states this plainly: *"Ensure that updates are approved in WSUS, to prevent the failure of Update Manager deployments."* Plan WSUS approval workflows accordingly, or — preferred — point clients at Microsoft Update directly and use Connected Cache for bandwidth, which avoids the dual-approval trap entirely.

 #### Recommendation by estate segment